Track racing: Speedway

 Speedway racing takes place on a flat oval track measuring between 260 and 425 metres long, usually consisting of dirt or loosely packed shale.
 Competitors use this loose surface to slide their machines sideways into the bends using the rear wheel to scrub-off speed while still providing the drive to power the bike forward and around the bend.

 FIM regulations state that the motorcycles used must have no brakes, run on pure methanol, use only one gear and weigh a minimum of 78 kg.
 Races consist of between four and six riders competing over four to six laps.

 Originating in New South Wales, Australia in the 1920s, there are now both domestic and international competitions in a number of countries including the Speedway World Cup whilst the highest overall scoring individual in the Speedway Grand Prix events is pronounced the Speedway world champion.

-Flat Track
+Flat track

-Flat track racing looks similar to Speedway racing but is quite different.
 Flat track motorcycles can have either two-stroke or four-stroke engines in amateur competition.
 Flat track bikes have front and rear suspension, and rear brakes.
 The brakes are what make it completely distinct from speedway, as the brakes allow for a different cornering technique.
 Four-stroke motorcycles dominate professional competition and depending on the venue, can be single or multi-cylinder.
 Racetracks vary in length from 1/4 mile (400 metres) to 1 mile (1600 metres).

 Successful riders will often move to road racing, which is considerably more lucrative.
 Many top American riders in Grand Prix motorcycle racing began their racing careers as flat track racers.